PoisotLab/ms_svd_networks/manuscript.md

 which we describe at length in the methods).
-The first measure is the rank of the matrix, which works as an estimate of "external complexity", in that it describes the dimension of the vector space of this matrix, and therefore the number of linearly independant rows (or columns) of it.
+The first measure is the rank of the matrix, which works as an estimate of "external complexity", in that it describes the dimension of the vector space of this matrix, and therefore the number of linearly independent rows (or columns) of it.
 From an ecological standpoint, this quantifies the number of unique "strategies" represented in the
 network: a network with two modules that are complete and disconnected from one another has a rank of 2.
 The second measure is an application of the entropy